Chat with current students and King's staff to find out about the courses we offer, life at King's and ask any questions you may have.

 - Students without any background in international or EU law can acquire the relevant basic knowledge in this field in the first weeks of the pathway, through two not-for-credit optional ‘foundational seminars’.

 - Students have a wide range of options of specialised fields of international dispute resolution, ranging from modules on international commercial arbitration and international investment arbitration, exclusively taught by some of the world’s leading barristers, human rights law and litigation, international investment law as well as policy, negotiation, transnational litigation and world trade law.

 Once enrolled on the General LLM at King’s, students can choose modules to follow the International Dispute Resolution pathway and achieve a specialist LLM in International Dispute Resolution.
 Full-time students who complete the programme in one year will normally take modules totalling 180 credits.
 To graduate with an International Dispute Resolution LLM at least 120 credits must be taken within the pathway.
 This can be optional modules alone or a combination of optional modules and a writing project, providing its content is relevant to the pathway.
 The range of International Dispute Resolution LLM optional modules may typically include:

 - Authoritarianism, Populism and the Law (15 credits)

 - Human Rights in International Dispute Settlement (15 credits)

 - Transnational Human Rights Litigation (15 Credits)

-- Transnational & International Criminal Law (15 credits)
+- Transnational Remedies for Environmental Harm (15 credits)